-Advances in broadband access (such as the introduction of long-term evolution, or LTE, technology) combined with the advanced data capabilities of end-user devices (such as smartphones and tablets) have promoted a growing number of applications and content delivered over broadband networks.
+Advances in broadband access (such as the introduction of 4G and 5G mobile networks and FTTH (Fiber To The Home) technology)) combined with the advanced data capabilities of end-user devices (such as smartphones and tablets) have promoted a growing number of applications and content delivered over broadband networks.
 The vast majority of these applications run over-the-top of the network, which means they are not originated, controlled or charged by the network operator.
-The use of OTT applications, such as streaming video, peer-to-peer (P2P), Voice over IP (VoIP), social networks, interactive gaming and online content, requires large and increasing amounts of bandwidth.
+The use of OTT applications, such as streaming video services, messaging applications, peer-to-peer (P2P), Voice over IP (VoIP), social networks, interactive gaming and online content, requires large and increasing amounts of bandwidth.
 Moreover, many of these applications are highly sensitive to network delays caused by congestion.
 In response to these challenges, service providers have been forced to invest heavily in network infrastructure upgrades and customer support services in order to maintain the quality of experience for subscribers.